DataDx/MeasuresCatalog/README.md

 #### Amount Adjusted
 #### Amount Charged
 #### Amount Collected
+#### Buy-In Expense
+Some partners have drug buy-ins that are subtracted from their take-home pay and distributed among the other partners.
+(Drug Expense * [Production Percent](#production-percent)) + Individual Buy-In Amount
 #### Charges
 The amount of money a doctor or supplier charges for a certain medical service or supply.
 #### Charges per Provider